harplife/zettelkasten/math/precalculus/Chapter 1/3_Algebraic_Expressions.md

 >
 > Using a simple expression, like a polynomial, is important because it makes arithmetic simple, predictable, and closed.
 Polynomials are central to algebra and calculus.
 General approach in math, throughout history, is to study polynomials and then the others.
 >

+> [!warning] Expressions that include negative or fractional exponent on a number is still a polynomial.

 A **monomial** is a polynomial with only one term (e.g. $5x$).
 A **binomial** is a polynomial with two terms (e.g. $x + 1$).
 A **trinomial** is a polynomial with three terms (e.g. $x^2 + x + 1$).